tlwilliams895/lchs/src/chapters/introduction/algorithms.rst

 An *algorithm* is like a recipe.
 It is a careful series of steps that, when followed, produce a specific result.
 Programmers create algorithms to solve small tasks.
-By combining the answers from these small tasks, programmers can solve much larger problems.
+By combining these small answers, programmers can solve much larger problems.

+For Example
+^^^^^^^^^^^

-Let's take a look at an example of an algorithm---alphabetizing a list of
+Let's take a look at alphabetizing a list of words:
-words:

 ``apple, pear, zebra, box, rutabaga, fox, banana, socks, foot``

-One possible set of steps for solving the task could be:
+Here is one way to complete the task:

 #.
 Arrange the words from a - z based only on the first letter: